Daprhoo/smart-route-navigator/README.md

    ```

 2. **Running the application**
-      1: Use a local server (I use Live Server extension by Ritwick Dey can be download on vscode extensions part)
+      1: Use a local server (I used Live Server extension by Ritwick Dey can be download on vscode extensions part)
    -  2: Open `index.html` directly in a modern web browser

      Then access the application at http://localhost:8000